Chinese premier "optimistic" about ties with U.S.

 BEIJING, March 15, Kyodo

-Chinese Premier Li Keqiang said Wednesday he is optimistic about future ties with the United States and believes there are strong prospects for cooperation provided Washington maintains its decades-old recognition that Taiwan is part of China.
+Chinese Premier Li Keqiang said Wednesday he is "optimistic" about future ties with the United States and believes there are bright prospects for cooperation provided Washington maintains its decades-old recognition that Taiwan is part of China.

-"I am optimistic about the future of this relationship no matter who gets elected" if the "one-China" policy is kept in place as the "political foundation" of the two countries, Li said at his once-a-year press conference in Beijing, held after the closing session of the National People's Congress, China's parliament.
+Li also said China does "not want to see any trade war" between the world's two largest economies and pledged Beijing's commitment to globalization, at a time of rising protectionism.

-The remarks by China's No. 2 leader, who emphasized that Beijing does not want a trade war with the United States, come as the two countries prepare for the first face-to-face meeting between Chinese President Xi Jinping and U.S. President Donald Trump, possibly next month.
+"It is necessary for both of us to maintain strategic interests," regardless of who becomes U.S. president and disagreements concerning security and other thorny issues, Li told his once-a-year press conference in Beijing following the closure of China's parliamentary session.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.